+Stuck for words?
+Don't know where to start your birthday speech?
 If you need professional speechwriting tips, samples or services, you've come to the right place.
-I've written hundreds of great speeches for people like you, so I have many insider tips and samples to offer you.
+I've written hundreds of speeches, so I have many insider tips and samples to offer you.

-Because your loved one's birthday celebration is important enough to call for a speech from you, it's not enough to just get it right — you need to make yours epic.
+Because your loved one's birthday celebration is important enough to call for a speech from you, it's not enough to just get it right — you need to make yours memorable.

-Determine if you need to write a formal or informal speech.
+1. Decide to write a formal or informal speech

 You'll need a formal speech (an average-length speech) for a formal reception